scart97/thunder-speech/docs/Ultimate guide.md

 * **The train loss is negative**: There's a blank in the target text, find and remove it.
 Blanks should only be produced by the model, never at the labels.

-* **There're no predictions at all**: let it train for more time
+* **There are no predictions at all**: let it train for more time

-* **Still, there're no predictions after a long time**: Check if the target texts are being processed correctly.
+* **Still, there are no predictions after a long time**: Check if the target texts are being processed correctly.
 Inside the training step, decode the target text and assert that it returns what you expect

 * **The train loss just keep increasing**: try to lower the learning rate